 - ERS Assist = Off

 As you can see, there are quite a lot of different settings that you can change.

-We recommend that you start with the above settings and then make small adjustments as you see fit.
+We recommend that you start with the above settings and then make changes as you see fit.

-For example, if you’re struggling to keep your car on the track then you can turn on the dynamic racing line assist.
+For example, if you’re struggling to keep your car on the track, then you can increase the traction control or braking assist settings.

-In any case, we hope that you’ll find these F1 2020 difficulty settings helpful and that you’ll have a lot of fun racing!
+In any case, we hope that you’ll find these F1 2021 difficulty settings helpful and that they’ll make your racing experience more enjoyable.